weavenet/outliers/README.md

 ## Overview

-* Applications and teams rely on multiple service providers (AWS, Github, etc).
+* Applications and teams rely on multiple service providers (AWS, etc).
 * Providers deliver like resources with complex configuration (EC2 Instances, S3 Buckets, etc).
 * Resource configuration can be verified (launched from given AMI, contain private objects, etc).
 * Those not passing verifications, are flagged as Outliers.